Human sexual response cycle: Orgasm phase

 Orgasm is experienced by both males and females, ending the plateau phase of the sexual response cycle.
 Orgasm is accompanied by quick cycles of muscle contraction in the lower pelvic muscles, which surround both the anus and the primary sexual organs.
 Orgasms are often associated with other involuntary actions, including vocalizations and muscular spasms in other areas of the body and a generally euphoric sensation.
 Heart rate is increased even further.
 Tantric sex practices may seek to diminish the goal of achieving orgasm, which is frequently a common goal of sexual intercourse.

 Orgasm in males

 In males, orgasm is usually associated with ejaculation.
-Each ejection is accompanied with continuous pulses of sexual pleasure, especially in the penis and loins.
+Each ejaculation is accompanied with continuous pulses of sexual pleasure, especially in the penis and surrounding area.
 Other sensations may be felt strongly among the lower spine or lower back.
 The first and second convulsions are usually the most intense in sensation and produce the greatest quantity of semen.
 Thereafter, each contraction is associated with a diminishing volume of semen and a milder sensation of pleasure.

 Orgasm in females

 Women also experience uterine and vaginal contractions.
 Orgasms in females can vary widely from individual to individual.
 They are commonly associated with an increase in vaginal lubrication, a tightening of the vaginal walls and overall pleasure.
-For some women, there is also a possibility of female ejaculation (also called "squirting").
+For some women, there is also a possibility of female ejaculation.